 More than half of states give people the right to an attorney at court hearings if the person may face jail time for failure to pay a fine, fee, surcharge, or assessment.
-Alabama provides a right to counsel in some circumstances, but it does not provide a right to counsel in every case in which a person may be incarcerated for failure to pay or to appear.xiii
+Kansas does not provide a right to counsel in such hearings. x{iii}

-Recommendation: Alabama should eliminate incarceration as a possible punishment for failure to pay.
+Recommendation: Kansas should eliminate incarceration as a possible punishment for failure to pay.
 Short of that, the state should ensure that people have a right to counsel at any hearing where they might face jail time for failure to pay fines, fees, surcharges, assessments, or other costs.